 When clicking an Element in the Workspace, a Gizmo will appear, allowing you to transform it.

 To move it around, just drag it with the pointer.
-To rotate it, drag the rotating handle (blue).
+To rotate it, drag the rotating handle (blue) (press ⇧ to rotate in 15º steps).
 To scale it, drag an edge of the bounding box.
 To recover the aspect ratio, use the “Aspect Ratio” button in the Inspector Panel.

 You can also select various Elements to apply some these operations collectively.